SlashTec/EKS_logging_monitoring/README.md

 ## Silence specific alert
 ```
 1- port-forward the alertmanager svc then access it using the url
+2-1- got the alertname for the alertname option in the message that is come into your slack or mail :D
 2- use this syntax and put it in filter bar to seach about the alert_name to silent it  : alertname="HostKernelVersionDeviations"
 3- u will se the silent button click on it then add milions of zeros in the time oh hours then follow the teps and create

 ```